 The board recognizes that parent and family engagement helps students participating in Title I programs achieve academic standards.
-To promote parent and family engagement, the board adopts a policy, which describes how the district will involve parents and family members of Title I students in developing and implementing the district's Title I programs.
-Below is a short summary, for review of full text please see BP: 4130 Title 1 Parental Involvement.
+To promote parent and family engagement, the board adopts a policy that describes how the district will involve parents and family members of Title I students in developing and implementing the district's Title I programs.
+Below is a short summary BP: 4130 Title 1 Parental Involvement.